JeroenvO/html5-timepicker/README.md

 * animationStep    -> number of drawings to animate the handler to its position default is 5, so 50ms
 * drawInterval     -> number of milliseconds between drawing. default is 10ms = 100hz.
 The real speed depends on the browser and computer.
 * scale			 -> set the scale of the timepicker.
 This is the number of pixels the arcs for minutes and hours is thick.
 The alarms app uses 40px.
 When not set, it adapts to the canvas size: scale = smallest_side / 10.
+* autoStartDraw	->Start the drawing timer when the timepicker is made, this is default.
+Set it to false if the timepicker is hidden, and then start the drawing manually with timePicker.startDraw().
+This way the timepicker doesn't use CPU when it is not visible.
 ## functions ##
 * onTimeChange 	 -> callback on dragging the handles
 * onCenterClick 	 -> callback on clicking on the center